heiner/dylaniki/Saved_(Album).md

 </h3>
-While there is general agreement that no matter what one thinks about the lyrics on <em>Slow Train Coming</em>, musically it is one of Dylan’s strongest, the general verdict is not equally lenient with
+While there is general agreement that no matter what one thinks about the lyrics on <em>Slow Train Coming</em>, musically it is one of Dylan's strongest, the general verdict is not equally lenient with
 <em>Saved</em>.
 With its ghastly cover — rivalled in tackiness only by
 <em>Shot of Love</em> — and its unequivocal title, it has proved to be